sauve/JSONSerialWriter/README.md

 ## simple

 Output an simulated temperature and humidity sensor with sensor info.

+Shows how to:
+* write basic type as value ( string, number, boolean, null)
+* use string store in flash for variable name and value
+* write array of number
+* create a sub obbject

 ## complex